Create snapshot Cloud Discovery reports

 - Amount of uploaded or downloaded data (provides insights about the usage patterns of the cloud apps)

 - Action taken (allowed/blocked)

 Cloud Discovery can't show or analyze attributes that aren't included in your logs.
 For example, Cisco ASA Firewall standard log format doesn't have the number of uploaded bytes per transaction, Username, and Target URL (only target IP).
-Therefore, these attributes will not be shown in Cloud Discovery data for these logs, and the visibility into the cloud apps will be limited.
-For Cisco ASA firewalls, it is necessary to set the information level to 6.
+Therefore, these attributes won't be shown in Cloud Discovery data for these logs, and the visibility into the cloud apps will be limited.
+For Cisco ASA firewalls, it's necessary to set the information level to 6.

 To successfully generate a Cloud Discovery report, your traffic logs must meet the following conditions:

 - Log format matches the expected standard format (format checked upon upload by the Log tool).

 - Events aren't more than 90 days old.

 - The log file is valid and includes outbound traffic information.